Lisa Hayter BA (Hons), PGCE, HPD in Counselling, (MBACP-Accredited)

 I mainly work using the Person Centred Approach, however I also work Integratively and am open to looking at what works best for you as a client.
 Person centred Counselling sees every individual as having the internal resources they need for growth, and supports people to work at their own pace.

-I provide long term or short term sessions and I am also able to work with you over the phone or using Skype, once an initial face to face meeting has taken place.
+I provide long term or short term sessions and I am also able to work with you over the phone or using Skype.

 If you have any questions please feel free to email or phone me, this would place you under no obligation.
 It would also be possible to arrange an initial session to see how you feel about the process and then you can decide whether counselling is something you would like to try.

 Training, qualifications & experience

-I am a Counsellor and Psychotherapist (MBACP) with many years’ experience of working in therapeutic settings and an understanding of working with many diverse issues.
+I am a Counsellor and Psychotherapist (MBACP-Accredited) with many years’ experience of working in therapeutic settings and an understanding of working with many diverse issues.
 I started on my counselling journey nearly 30 years ago as a Samaritan volunteer and have worked as a Counselling Supervisor at ChildLine for nearly a decade.
 I worked at METRO LGBTQIA+ charity for about 5 years, eventually becoming the Young Persons Mental Health Lead, managing METRO's counselling service for 11- 25 year olds, responsible for the volunteer counsellors and also supporting the Over 25 service.

-Some of the concerns I have worked with have included:-
+Some of the issues I have worked with have included:-

 - Gender Identity